-Located on the outskirts of Leeds, The Vehicle Wrapping Centre in Leeds is but an hour’s drive away from Harrogate.
-See some of the services that we offer the town, below:
+Located on the outskirts of Leeds, The Vehicle Wrapping Ctr. is but an hour’s drive away from Harrogate.
+See some of the services that we offer the town;

 Voted and declared to be the third most romantic destination in the world after fending off the likes of both Paris and Rome, Harrogate is home to some 80,000 people.

 Sitting just a few miles away from the Nidderdale Area of Outstanding Beauty, both the centre and outlying areas of Harrogate are celebrated for their natural elegance and beauty, helping to attract hundreds of thousands of tourists every single year.

 Unlike most towns and cities throughout Yorkshire, Harrogate has never been one of heavy industry, as since the discovery of the Harrogate mineral well in 1571, it has relied more or less on its spa reputation for its economy.

 The spa waters were likened to that of Belgium, and were reputed to provide consumers with a plethora of healing properties.
 By 1596 Harrogate was forever dubbed, “The English Spa.”